UiPath/ProcessMining-devkit-connector/documentation/development/implementation/implementation.md

 - <https://discourse.getdbt.com/t/why-the-fishtown-sql-style-guide-uses-so-many-ctes/1091>

 Some points that are discussed in the above links:

--Limit references to raw data where you rename/cast fields once -Break complex models up into smaller pieces
+- Limit references to raw data where you rename/cast fields once
+- Break complex models up into smaller pieces
--Add tests to your models
+- Add tests to your models
--The Fishtown’s style guide (developers of DBT)
+- The Fishtown’s style guide (developers of DBT)

 Compiling/running a DBT project results in separate compiled .sql files for each of the created models.
 You can run specific sets of models instead of always your whole dbt project.
-See for info: <https://docs.getdbt.com/reference/node-selection/graph-operators>
+See for info: [Graph operators | dbt Docs](https://docs.getdbt.com/reference/node-selection/graph-operators)

 ## Model/query structure

 - Always use explicit select statement and not `select *` for readability and maintainability of correct SQL models.
 Especially for unions, using the `select *` can throw errors.
 A union requires the fields to be the same and in the same order.
-If only one of the unioned tables changes, a select * does not work anymore.
+If only one of the unioned tables changes, a `select *` does not work anymore.
 - Prevent database specific SQL syntax where also a more generic syntax can be used.
 This makes it easier to re-use the connector for more databases and limits changes when another database is used.
-  -If the connector needs to run on multiple databases, macros can be implemented to ‘choose’ which function to use.
-For an overview of the SQL functions used in the SAP-P2P DA connector and how we handled compatability with Snowflake and SQL server, see: (SAP-P2P DA Connector page on conf. this will be inserted)
+  - If the connector needs to run on multiple databases, macros can be implemented to ‘choose’ which function to use.
+For an overview of the SQL functions used in the SAP-P2P DA connector and how the compatability is handled within Snowflake and SQL server, see: **this part will be edited**

 ## Readability/consistency